HISTORY OF THE BREED

 Father - Kaster born 7th Feb 1893 Mother - Lene (Sparwasser)

-Grandfather - Pollux born 22nd Feb 1891 Mother – Flock (Schalermadchren von Hanau)
+Grandfather - Pollux born 22nd Feb 1891 Grandmother – Flock (Schalermadchren von Hanau)

 Great Grandfather Roland born circa 1887 Great Great-grandmother - Courage